 You can find out the battalion, regiment, rank and service number of the soldier, as well as the name of the person who is the beneficiary of the will.
 You can also find out the date when the will was made and the date of death of the soldier.

 Nuncupative wills are personal letters from the soldier, colleagues or near relatives which express or bear witness his wishes.
 These wills may include information about the soldier’s experiences during the war as well as details of how he wishes his property to be distributed.

-Search soldiers' wills.
+Search soldiers' and airmen's wills.
 You can search on some or all of the following index fields:

 - Year of death - please note that a small number of soldier's and airmen's wills have no date of death.